Kartik989-max/KartFlow/README.md

-# E-commerce Kafka System - Frontend
+# KartFlow - Frontend

-A modern React frontend for the E-commerce Kafka System, providing a comprehensive user interface for managing products, orders, and inventory in real-time.
+A modern React frontend for the KartFlow, providing a comprehensive user interface for managing products, orders, and inventory in real-time.

 ## 🚀 Features